martinus/svector/README.md

 The smallest `ankerl::svector` is just 8 bytes large (on 64bit machines).
 E.g. `ankerl::svector<std::byte, 7>` can store 7 bytes inline on the stack without allocating, yet it's `sizeof()` is only 8.
 As far as I know, no other implementation is that compact.
 Most implementation need at least 24 or 32 bytes.

-Here is a table comparing the amount of bytes you can store on the heap for a given total heap size of the vector:
+Here is a table comparing the amount of bytes you can store on the stack for a given total stack size of the vector:

 |                                  |  8  |  16  |  24  |  32  |  40  |  48  |  56  |  64  |
 |----------------------------------|----:|-----:|-----:|-----:|-----:|-----:|-----:|-----:|